Bill

 AI Summary

-This bill amends Missouri law to clarify that a person's pregnancy status cannot prevent a court from issuing a judgment of dissolution of marriage (divorce) or legal separation.
-The bill ensures that courts can proceed with these legal processes regardless of whether a party is pregnant, while still requiring that provisions for child custody, support, spousal maintenance, and property division are addressed to the extent the court has jurisdiction.
+This bill amends Missouri law to clarify that a person's pregnancy status cannot prevent a court from issuing a judgment of dissolution of marriage (divorce) or legal separation, which are legal processes to end or separate a marriage.
+The bill ensures that courts can proceed with these judgments even if one party is pregnant, addressing a potential procedural obstacle.

 Committee Categories